SamitPoojary/FASTPAGES/_posts/2022-11-05-Trimester-1-Final-Reflection.md

 ![]({{site.baseurl}}/images/tri1mcq3.png "Question 43")
 - Choice C is correct in this case because the variables "x" and "result" are intialized to 0.
 Inside the loop, result is increased by "x" and "x" is increased by 1.
 The loop terminates when "x" exceeds 5.
-- Therefore, "result" is assigned the sum of the integers from 0 to 5, or 15.
+- Therefore, "result" is assigned the sum of the integers from 0 to 5, or 15; not 14.